-After completing repairs, the Acubens was stationed at Hollandia in New Guinea in October 1944, where it operated until 10 November, stocking up ships pertaining to Task Force 76.
-On the day of November 10th, the vessel carried artillery to Brisbane, Australia.
+After completing repairs, the Acubens were stationed at Hollandia in New Guinea in October 1944, where it operated until 10 November, stocking up ships of Task Force 76.
+On November 10th, the vessel carried artillery to Brisbane, Australia.

-By December, the Acubens left the Australia area and was headed to the Philippines where it stayed for the time of the war.
-The ship developed a routine that would involve loading supplies and armament at Milne Bay and at Manus Island that it would then unload to locations in the Philippines.
+By December, the Acubens left the Australian area and headed to the Philippines, where they stayed for the time of the war.
+The ship developed a routine that would involve loading supplies and armament at Milne Bay and Manus Island that it would then unload to locations in the Philippines.

 Asbestos Risks on the USS Acubens (AKS-5)

-Asbestos fibers were used for the greater part of the last century by industries and businesses all across the United States for its remarkable physical and chemical properties.
-For instance, it was noticed at the time that pouring asbestos into other materials would make them stronger, more durable and resistant to fire.
+Asbestos fibers have been used for the greater part of the last century by industries and businesses all across the United States for their remarkable physical and chemical properties.
+For instance, it was noticed at the time that pouring asbestos into other materials would make them stronger, more durable, and resistant to fire.